Inkering/printnoser/index.md

 	<img class="figure-main" src="analysis/fourier/FAIL Printer self-collision.png" alt="Picture of printer top">

-*Figure 8: A failed print of a house shape*
+*Figure 8: A failed print in which the printhead collided with an existing line on the bed.*

 </div> <p style="float:right; width: 50%">In Figure 6, this phenomena is shown